We encourage applications from all who desire to serve the United States in the national security community.

 Merit Awards: Scholarships and Course Waivers

-Consideration for both scholarships and tuition waivers is based on the Academy’s assessment of the admissions application and portfolio, including academic records of achievement, recommendations, writing samples, and the admissions interview.
+Consideration for both scholarships and tuition waivers is based on the School’s assessment of the admissions application and portfolio, including academic records of achievement, recommendations, writing samples, and the admissions interview.

-Because DMA extends offers of admission on a rolling basis, individuals seeking this form of financial support should make every effort to file a completed application before enrollment.
+Because DMGS extends offers of admission on a rolling basis, individuals seeking this form of financial support should make every effort to file a completed application before enrollment.

 Finalists will be chosen and individual awards communicated to all honorees within one week of the admissions interview.